renovatebot/renovate/docs/usage/self-hosted-configuration.md

 If you use `binarySource=docker|install` read the section below.

-If you need to change the Docker user please make sure to use the root (`0`) group, otherwise you'll get in trouble with missing file and directory permissions.
+If you need to change the Docker user please make sure to use the root (`0`) group, otherwise you will get in trouble with missing file and directory permissions.
 Like this:

 ```